Give us a call now for an immediate match with a local pro.

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Laplace, you may be able to make do with a furnace on the lower end of this range.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Laplace, you'll likely want a unit on the higher end of this range.
-Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Laplace, you'll likely want something on the higher end of this range.
+In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: